vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

  - "Include" install: To select ONLY the apps you WANT installed, add the keyword `Include` to your gapps-config file.
 The installer will now install ONLY THOSE APPS you have listed in your gapps-config.
  - "Exclude" install: To select ONLY the apps you DON'T want installed, no keyword is necessary, because the default behavior is an Exclude install.

-To use this feature, add the the keyword for each app you want to Include/Exclude inside your gapps-config file.
+To use this feature, add the keyword for each app you want to Include/Exclude inside your gapps-config file.
 The following is a sample "Include" gapps-config that contains all available app keywords -- using this gapps-config without modifications will install all apps the installer has available.
 You start with this file and comment out the apps you do not want installed:

 ```sh